IIIF/api/source/api/discovery/0.3/index.md

 ##### seeAlso

-This property is used to refer to one or more documents that semantically describe the set of resources that are being acted upon in the Activities within the OrderedCollection.
-This would allow the OrderedCollection to refer to, for example, a [DCAT][org-w3c-dcat] description of the dataset.
-For OrderedCollections that aggregate activities and/or objects from multiple sources, the referenced description should describe the complete aggregation rather than an individual source.
+This property is used to refer to one or more documents that semantically describe the set of resources that are being acted upon in the Activities within the Ordered Collection.
+This would allow the Ordered Collection to refer to, for example, a [DCAT][org-w3c-dcat] description of the dataset.
+For Ordered Collections that aggregate activities and/or objects from multiple sources, the referenced description should describe the complete aggregation rather than an individual source.

-OrderedCollections _MAY_ have a `seeAlso` property.
+Ordered Collections _MAY_ have a `seeAlso` property.
 The value _MUST_ be an array of one or more JSON objects, with the `id` and `type` properties.
 The value of the `id` property _MUST_ be a string, and it _MUST_ be the HTTP(S) URI of the description of the dataset.
 The value of the `type` property _MUST_ be a string, and _MUST_ be `Dataset`.
 The JSON object _MAY_ have the `format` property, the value of which _MUST_ be a string, and it _MUST_ be the MIME media type of the referenced description document.

 ```
 {